Parking Rules and Regulations

 6. Legal action

 Appeals of parking tickets issued shall be made to the Parking Violation Appeal Committee.
 Appeal forms must be completed and filed within 5 business days (Monday – Friday) from the date the ticket was issued.
-Forms may be picked up at the University Police Department, Roberts Avenue.
+Forms may be picked up at the University Police Department.

-Monday through Thursday 7 am to 5 pm: Westside residents are highly encouraged to use the campus shuttle to go Midtown due to limited parking.
+Monday through Thursday 7am to 5pm: Westside residents are highly encouraged to use the campus shuttle to Midtown due to limited parking.

 WINTER WEATHER PARKING RESTRICTIONS

-Snow ban parking restrictions – When snow ban parking is in effect, in anticipation of snow or other severe weather, or due to snow and icy conditions, it may become necessary to clear all surface parking lots (regardless of designation), the top decks of all campus parking garages, and all of University Blvd, Grasso Drive, Centennial Drive and the O’Neil Access Road (Feldman Drive), in order to facilitate snow and/or ice removal operations.
+Snow parking ban restrictions – When a weather-related parking ban is in effect, in anticipation of snow or other severe weather, or due to snow and icy conditions, it may become necessary to clear all surface parking lots on both campuses (regardless of designation), the top decks of all campus parking garages, and all of Dr. James Roach Avenue, University Blvd, Grasso Drive, Centennial Drive and the O’Neil Access Road (Feldman Drive), in order to facilitate snow and/or ice removal operations.

-Whenever it becomes necessary to institute such a parking ban, the police will make REASONABLE attempts to notify registrants.
-These reasonable attempts may include notices via electronic mail or postings and direct notification of residence hall directors.
-Notice of any weather-related parking bans or restrictions will be posted on the University website, and via the Everbridge Emergency Notification System.
+Whenever it becomes necessary to institute such a parking ban, the University will make every reasonable effort to notify the community.
+This may include notices via electronic mail, social media posts and direct notification to residence hall directors (RDs).
+Notice of any weather-related parking bans or restrictions will be posted on the University alert page, and via the Everbridge Emergency Notification System.
+All members of the WCSU community have access to the Everbridge system and are encouraged to access the system here to ensure their preferred contact information is current.

-Parking during snow ban parking restriction periods will be provided as follows:
+Parking during weather-related events will be provided as follows:

-Westside Campus – all Westside Campus Residents must park in the Centennial Garage (except for the top deck), on Sand Road, or in the O’Neil Center Main lot (as designated).
+Westside Campus – all Westside Campus Residents must park in the Centennial Garage (except for the top deck).
+Should additional parking be required, the University may release space in the Westside Commuter Lot, and this will be communicated to the residence hall directors (RDs).

 SPECIAL EVENTS PARKING ON THE WESTSIDE CAMPUS